A reading from the Gospel according to John 3:1-8

 As a Pharisee and a ruler of the Jews, Nicodemus admires Jesus and His authoritative teachings.
 Yet he goes to visit Jesus in the night because he was afraid or maybe ashamed to be noticed by his colleagues.
 We could assume that he was a hesitant seeker.
 He knows the law but obviously, he cannot comprehend spiritual things.
 Yet unlike the other Pharisees, he was very respectful of Jesus calling Him a rabbi.
 In return, we could see that Jesus was very sympathetic with Him as He patiently explains what is necessary to see the Kingdom of God.

-Though Nicodemus could see that God is with Jesus.
-He knows that one cannot do miraculous signs without the presence of God.
-However, he could not identify Jesus as the much awaited Messiah.
+Though Nicodemus could see that God is with Jesus because he knows that one cannot do miraculous signs without the presence of God, he could not identify Jesus as the much-awaited Messiah.
 If he did, he could have said so.
 For this reason, he cannot see the Kingdom of God.
 He must first be born again, meaning the Spirit of God must be with him so that he will have a new life.
 It is only with the Spirit of God that he can have spiritual eyes to see the Kingdom of God.

 Just like the wind that we can not see but its presence can be identified by its sound or its impact on the trees, the Spirit of God can be felt but not seen.
 This means that when we are born of the Spirit, we can feel the difference and others can see its impact.
 We feel more joyful and peaceful and other people can see it.
 Otherwise, we are only born of the flesh.